QUALIFIED FOR FREE SHIPPING!

 Giving your friend a gift like stress support supplements that are formulated with active botanical ingredients, can also have a calming effect.
 Not only does a gift express care and love, but supplements can be a safe, healthy option for stress support.

-Our Calm Capsule is specifically engineered with ingredients that can help encourage stress support and minimize occasional episodes of anxiety.
+Our Calm and Unwind Combo Capsule is specifically engineered with ingredients that can help encourage stress support and minimize occasional episodes of anxiety.
 Always be sure to double-check that the other person has no active allergies and that there are no health concerns that should be taken up with their doctor before giving them an over-the-counter stress relief supplement.
 Supplements are not a substitute.
 If anxious feelings continue to persist.
 It is recommended to seek help from a healthcare professional.

 In conclusion, if you are trying to help someone with anxiety, remembering to remain calm, be good at listening, and understanding their situation will go a long way.